-Here is how you can Reset or Remove iPhone Passcode, if you happen to forget the Lock Screen Passcode or it gets disabled due to multiple incorrect login attempts.
+Here is how can Reset or Remove iPhone Passcode, if you happen to forget the Lock Screen Passcode or it gets disabled due to multiple incorrect login attempts.

 Reset or Remove iPhone Passcode

 The general tendency when users forget the Lock Screen Passcode is to make multiple login attempts, trying to remember or guess the correct Passcode.

 However, entering the wrong Passcode multiple times activates the safety feature in iOS which disables iPhone, in order to protect its data.